vskosp/vsGoogleAutocomplete/README.md

 </form>
 ```
 ## Autocomplete options
-You can add an options object, which can contain the following properties:
+You can add an options object, which will restrict the results.

+Options object can contain the following properties:
 - types `{Array.<string>}` (In general only a single type is allowed):
   - 'geocode'
   - 'address'